jhwohlgemuth/pwsh-prelude/.github/CONTRIBUTING.md

 -------------
 > Friends don't let friends use Powershell without [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab).
 Please follow [these instructions](https://github.com/jhwohlgemuth/env/tree/master/dev-with-windows-terminal) to customize your terminal and achieve new levels of epic productivity — *"I can't believe it's not Linux!"* ™

-As a Powershell module, all that is really required for developing `pwsh-handy-helpers` is that Powershell be installed (on Windows or [Linux](https://github.com/PowerShell/PowerShell))
+As a Powershell module, all that is really required for developing `pwsh-prelude` is that Powershell be installed (on Windows or [Linux](https://github.com/PowerShell/PowerShell))

 > ***NOTE***: Although almost all functions work on Windows and Linux, certain functions (like `Invoke-Speak` are intrinsically dependent on Windows DLLs and therefor do not work on Linux Powershell installations)